Permaculture design with a grounding in spirit and a focus on organizing and activism.

 Over the past two decades he has stewarded many pieces of land throughout the United States.
 His approach simultaneously promotes both preservation of wild spaces and conservation of the domestic.
 His deep respect for and relationship with the divine in nature informs all he does, integrating spiritual practices with land management.FULL BIO

-Pandora Thomas is a passionate global citizen who works as a teacher, writer, designer and speaker.
+Pandora Thomas is a passionate global citizen who works as a caregiver, teacher, writer, designer and speaker.
+Her work emphasizes the benefits of applying ecological principles to social design.

-She has keynoted and lectured on topics ranging from diversity, social justice, youth and women’s leadership, social entrepreneurship and sustainability.
+As a presenter both domestically and internationally, she has given keynotes and lectures on topics ranging from designing mutually beneficially diversity strategies, collaborative design, social justice, youth and women’s leadership, social entrepreneurship, permaculture and sustainability….

 Alfred Decker is an award-winning permaculture designer and one of Europe’s leading permaculture educators.
 Since his first PDC in 1998 in California, Alfred has been involved with social movements and projects throughout Europe and the Americas.
 He is the founder of the 12 Principles Permaculture Design consultancy, Permacultura Barcelona and the Forest Gardens project at Can Masdeu; is a co-founder of the Spanish Permaculture Academy (Academia de Permacultura Íbera); and was a member of the European Permaculture Teachers Partnership and the Permaculture Council of Europe.
 Alfred holds a post graduate diploma in sustainable architecture and renewable energy (Centre for Alternative Technology).FULL BIO